What is Oblique Imagery?

 resembles how people normally view their landscape compared to traditional orthagonal (straight down) imagery.Click here

 for public access to the Johnson County oblique imagery.

 When Was the Johnson County Oblique Imagery Flown?

-The 2016 oblique imagery was flown in late February and early March 2016 in an attempt to capture "leaf off" conditions.
+The current oblique imagery was flown in early Spring 2021 in an attempt to capture "leaf off" conditions.
 Oblique imagery was

 *The 2008 oblique photography is unavailable via the public web application, however; myAIMS users can access the 2008 oblique photos by contacting us.

 link.
 Users can view oblique imagery

 and search by address, tax id number or latitude and longitude.
 Multiple property views are available